-We recommend to check all the implementations of org.apache.solr.analysis.TokenizerFactory and org.apache.solr.analysis.TokenFilterFactory in your IDE to see the implementations available.
+We recommend to check out the implementations of org.apache.lucene.analysis.util.TokenizerFactory and org.apache.lucene.analysis.util.TokenFilterFactory in your IDE to see the implementations available.

 4.3.3.
 Dynamic analyzer selection

 So far all the introduced ways to specify an analyzer were static.
 However, there are use cases where it is useful to select an analyzer depending on the current state of the entity to be indexed, for example in a multilingual applications.
 For an BlogEntry class for example the analyzer could depend on the language property of the entry.
 Depending on this property the correct language specific stemmer should be chosen to index the actual text.